sanja7s/SR_Twitter/README.md

 # SR_Twitter

-Apply ESA (Explicit Semantic Relatedness) algorithm for calculating semantic relatedness (SR) of tweets.
+Apply ESA (Explicit Semantic Analysis) algorithm for calculating semantic relatedness (SR) of tweets.

 Using semantic knowledge database that is implemented in [SR_Wiki_ESA](https://github.com/sanja7s/SR_Wiki_ESA/), find how 'similar' or (correctly) 'related' are tweets and also Twitter users, based on the collections of their tweets.